 Visitors are attracted to authentic, vibrant, attractive communities where people live and work.
 Center City will do best at attracting visitors by focusing on residents and workers.
-A downtown of lively streets, especially into the evening hours, will create a better impression for visitors, and be the most effective marketing, than any one-off "tourist attraction" or "promotional campaign."
+A downtown of lively streets, especially into the evening hours, will create a better impression for projects, should be viewed with this perspective. visitors, and be the most effective marketing, than any one-off "tourist attraction" or "promotional campaign."